mikeizbicki/cmc-csci046/README.md

 1. You MUST complete all programming assignments on the lambda server.

-1. You MUST use either Vim or Emacs for all text editing.
+1. You MUST edit all text in the command line (for example, using vim).

    In particular, you MAY NOT use the GitHub text editor, VSCode, IDLE, or PyCharm for any reason.